-The underwater world teems with life, and seeing the vibrant corals, brightly patterned fishes and hazy blue-green water at the ocean floor gives you an experience only about 5% of the world’s population has shared.
-If you’re interested in seeing it for yourself but are worried you can’t because you wear contact lenses, this article will put your mind at ease.
+The underwater world teems with life so seeing the vibrant corals, brightly patterned fishes, and hazy blue-green ocean floor gives you an experience only about 5% of the world’s population has shared.
+If you’re interested in seeing it for yourself but are worried you can’t because you wear contact lenses allow us to put your mind at ease.

-Contact lenses wearers who want to learn to scuba dive should know they can dive safely in their lenses, as long as they keep a few simple things in mind.
+Contact lenses wearers who want to learn to scuba dive should know they can dive safely in their lenses as long as they keep a few simple things in mind while diving.

-5. You may find rinsing your lenses during surface intervals washes away any residual salt water that could lead to dry, irritated eyes.
+You may find rinsing your lenses during surface intervals washes away any residual salt water that could lead to dry irritated eyes.

-- Disposable lenses are a good choice for dive trips, so that they can be changed out at the end of the diving day.
+- Disposable lenses are a good choice for dive trips as they can be changed out at the end of the diving day.

-- Prescription lenses are available for your scuba mask, should you decide diving with contacts is too uncomfortable.
-Dolphin Dive Center would be happy to help you order prescription lenses.
+- Prescription lenses are available for your scuba mask should you decide diving with contacts is too uncomfortable.
+Contact Dolphin Dive Center for details on prescription lenses.

 - And for divers who find it increasingly difficult to see close up but don’t require a full prescription lenses Dolphin Dive Center can help you with other visual aids as well such as Dive Optx adhesive lenses.